alexandersumer/Notare/README.md

 # Notare

-Notare is a note-taking app for educational youtube videos.
+Notare is a note-taking app for educational YouTube videos.
 It consists of a Google Chrome extension and a companion website for the frontend which both communicate with a REST API in the backend.

 ## Running Notare